Tim7513/typing-test/README.md

-This is the R.E Mountain Typing Test, conjointly developed by R.E Mountain Students Timothy Mai and Caleb Xu.
-This web development endeavour was done for a Computer Studies 10 class, serving as the final independent project.
+This is the R.E Mountain Typing Test.

 Three technologies were used in this project: